 Canvas

-In addition to the textbooks, many required and supplemental readings will be posted on the course Canvas site.
-Homework assignments will also be distributed on the course page on Canvas.
+Many required and supplemental readings will be posted on the course Canvas site.
+Assignments will also be distributed on the course page on Canvas.
 You will be responsible for accessing the site on a regular basis.

 Methods of Instruction